 Be sure to include a link for the member to rejoin in case they may have simply forgotten to renew.
-Your membership management software can help you send out links to surveys, collect feedback through forms and consolidate data for reporting.
+Your chamber of commerce software can help you send out links to surveys, collect feedback through forms and consolidate data for reporting.
 Consider lapsed members’ opinions whenever you make your membership retention plan.

 No two chambers are the same, so there’s no membership retention plan that will work for all organizations.
 That said, two-way communication is crucial.

 Time to Make Your Own Membership Retention Plan